Takashi Kashiwabara: Personal life

 In June 2004, he married actress Hiroko Hatano, and held his wedding reception at Happo-en.
 In December at same year, he was involved in an assault incident after an argument with a person who had parked on the street and was washing his car.

 After his divorce, he dated Yuki Uchida, with whom he co-starred in the drama Big Wing, for a long time, but eventually retired from acting and became Uchida's manager.
 He says that "he is often surprised when he bumps into people he used to work with at Uchida's sets".
 He is currently working behind the scenes, and refuses to appear in public at all.
+However, on April 3, 2026, it was announced that Kashiwabara and Uchida had officially registered their marriage.